chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

   - Story
   - Story

-To initiate Storybook we first call the `storiesOf()` function to register the component.
-We add a display name for the component –the name that appears on the sidebar in the Storybook app.
+Up until now, to initiate Storybook we first had to call the `storiesOf()` function to register the component.
+Then set a display name for the component –the name that appears on the sidebar in the Storybook app.
+As of now you can simplify the way the stories are written and later consumed by Storybook, by using standard ES6 exports.
+You can read more about it [here](https://storybook.js.org/docs/formats/component-story-format/).

 `action()` allows us to create a callback that appears in the **actions** panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.

 As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `actions` variable and pass them into our story definition each time (where they will be accessed when the `dispatch` function is invoked).

 Another nice thing about bundling the `actions` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.

-To define our stories, we call `add()` once for each of our test states to generate a story.
-The action story is a function that returns a set of properties that define the story -- in this case a component and it's props and events.

 When creating a story we use a base task (`task`) to build out the shape of the task the component expects.
 This is typically modelled from what the true data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.